JKAnderson/DS-Gadget/README.md

 Requires [.NET 4.6.2](https://www.microsoft.com/net/download/thank-you/net462)

 # Changelog
+### 1.6
+* Added new hotkeys: Quit to Menu, Move Up, Move Down, Toggle No Death
+* Option to store HP with position now includes stamina and death cam state
+* Said option is now in the Players tab where it should have been anyways
+* Closing the app should no longer require quitting and loading to completely clear modifications
+* Fix no death and speed being overwritten in some cases (heck off Manus)
+* Fix crash if not connected to internet

 ### 1.5
 * Camera state is now stored along with position
 * Fixed body type being overwritten